vxla/OrishaCommunityOfMichigan.github.io/_memorials/afolabi.md

 Clay also maintained a website, where he was curating information regarding the religion.

-As a note, we offer these links as a matter of historical, archival knowledge from his perspective and experiences.
+Let it be noted that we offer these links as a matter of historical, archival knowledge from his perspective and experiences.
 The links provided here are "frozen" in time, as a way to view his website in an unfiltered way.

-Please note, that it may have typographical, historical, or other errors - and also note that it may be missing important pieces of data.
+The content within this website may have typographical, historical, or other errors - and also note that it may be missing important pieces of data.
 Again, this is for archival purposes only.

 [Archived link of his writings](https://web.archive.org/web/20210208213715/https://mysticcurio.tripod.com/stuffiwrote.htm)